gatesry/AI-entity-renamer/custom_components/entity_renamer/README.md

 ## Configuration

 1. Go to Settings > Devices & Services
-2. Click "Add Integration" and search for "Entity Renamer"
+2. Click "Add Integration" and search for "AI Entity Renamer"
 3. Follow the configuration steps to add your OpenAI API key

 ## Usage

-1. After installation, you'll see a new "Entity Renamer" icon in your Home Assistant sidebar
+1. After installation, you'll see a new "AI Entity Renamer" icon in your Home Assistant sidebar
-2. Click on it to open the Entity Renamer interface
+2. Click on it to open the AI Entity Renamer interface
 3. Browse or search for entities you want to rename
 4. Select the entities you want to rename
 5. Click "Get Name Suggestions" to receive AI-generated name suggestions